dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  41

    CLOCK_TIME
-     Automatically set by METplus with the time that METplus was started.
+     Automatically set by METplus with the time that the run was started.
 Setting this variable has no effect as it will be overwritten.
 Can be used for reference in metplus_final.conf or used with other config variables.

      | *Used by:*  All
      | *Family:*  [config]